KhwaishSaxena/Car-Price-Prediction/README.md

 The model was trained using **XGBoost Regressor**, with preprocessing including:
 - Label encoding of categorical features
-- Feature scaling using `StandardScaler`

 ## Features

 - Predict car resale price in lakhs
 - Label encoding of categorical columns
-- Feature scaling for numerical stability
 - Advanced feature engineering for power, torque, etc.
 - Optuna used for hyperparameter optimization
 - Web deployment using **Streamlit**